bljaime/MachineLearning-Portfolio/README.md

 - ### Multi-Layer Perceptron

-  - [Multi-Layer Perceptron - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Classifying handwritten numbers with multiple fully-connected layers.
-Designing and training of a Multi-Layer Perceptron based on the **Keras** library (in particular ***tf.keras***), with the justification of each decision taken in the selection of architecture, techniques and parameters, and the subsequent analysis of its **loss** and **accuracy**.
+  - [Multi-Layer Perceptron - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/P8_MultiLayerPerceptron.ipynb): Classifying handwritten numbers with multiple fully-connected layers.
+Designing and training of a Multi-Layer Perceptron based on the **Keras** library (in particular ***tensorflow.keras***), with the justification of each decision taken in the selection of architecture, techniques and parameters, and the subsequent analysis of its **loss** and **accuracy**.

   - [**BONUS**: Data Augmentation.
 Multi-Layer Perceptron - MNIST Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Data Augmentation in MNIST Dataset to check how robust is the model based on an MLP from the previous notebook: **translations**, **rotations**, and **noise**.